Use Science to Tie Dye!

 The kids had a lot of fun mixing the chemicals too – when they dropped an acid and a base in the same spot they would cancel each other out, leaving a yellow “hole”.

-Warning: This is a very stinky science experiment.
+This is a very stinky Science to Tie Dye experiment.
 Make sure that your testing area is well ventilated.
 AND as you are dripping chemicals onto the sheet, make sure that your children are old enough to follow directions and not eat the test samples.
 We did this with preschoolers, and they did well, but they needed to be well supervised.